apache/spark/docs/sql-ref-syntax-qry-select-setops.md

 ### INTERSECT

-`INTERSECT` and `INTERSECT ALL` return the rows that are found in both relations. `INTERSECT` (alternatively, `INTERSECT DISTINCT`) takes only distinct rows while `INTERSECT ALL` does not remove duplicates from the result rows.
+`INTERSECT` (alternatively, `INTERSECT DISTINCT`) takes only distinct rows while `INTERSECT ALL` does not remove duplicates from the result rows.

 #### Syntax